quorum1/governance/readme.md

-# Quorum1 Governance Repo - Release 2 (WIP)
+# Quorum1 Governance Repo - Release 2

 This repo contains Quorum1's official governance processes and models.

 Quorum1 is a professional collective.
 Our website is at: https://quorum.one

 Our governance repo is hosted on Github and managed using branches, pull requests, and other Git-based tools.
 The audit history of changes to this repo is considered part of Quorum1's public record.

-## ⚠️ Work in Progress: Release 2 ⚠️

-Task List:
-- [x] In FM: Replace "fund" with "ledger"
-- [x] In FM: Copy changes from Notion FM v2.1
-- [ ] Final review & cleanup

 ## Structure of this Repo